grant1994/118Project_jdgrant_rlhill_jcrowley/README.md

 	on at least two seperate targets.

 Directory Structure:
-	- Drivers for various peripherals (drivers and sensors) are located in the Drivers folder.
+	* Drivers for various peripherals (drivers and sensors) are located in the Drivers folder.
-	- Services for synchronous sampling and motor control in the services folder
+	* Services for synchronous sampling and motor control in the services folder.
-	- EventCheckers for beacon, track wire, and bump detection in the EventCheckers folder.
+	* EventCheckers for beacon, track wire, and bump detection in the EventCheckers folder.